Counting $3$-dimensional algebraic tori over $\mathbb{Q}$: Preliminaries

-There also has been some progress on counting number fields by an invariant other than the discriminant.
-The next proposition is a collection of such results.
+The next proposition is a collection of results on the asymptotics of $N_n(X; G; I)$ where $I$ is an invariant other than the discriminant.
 The first two results are direct consequences of the work of M\"aki \cite{Mak93} on the asymptotics of the number of abelian number fields with bounded conductor (cf. \cite[Section 2.3]{Lee21}).

 \begin{proposition} \begin{enumerate} \item For $L_4 \in \NF_4(C_4)$, denote its unique quadratic subfield by $L_2$.
 Then

 \item For $L_6 \in \NF_6(C_6)$, denote its unique cubic (resp. quadratic) subfield by $L_3$ (resp. $L_2$).
 Then